Claud Hamilton, 1st Lord Paisley: Marriage and children

-Illness, death, and timeline
+Illness and death

 In 1589 some of his letters were seized and Lord Paisley, as he was now, suffered a short imprisonment, after which he practically disappeared from public life.
 He suffered from mental illness in his later years.
 In November 1590 he broke down in tears after reading the Bible and it was thought he would not recover 'in regard of the infirmity haunting and falling on many descended of that house'.
 His eldest brother James Hamilton, 3rd Earl of Arran, had been suffering from a mental illness since 1562.
 In 1598 he allowed James, his eldest son, styled the Master of Paisley, to act on his behalf with regard to all the affairs concerning the town.
 His wife died in March 1616.
 His son predeceased him in 1618.
 He died in 1621 and was buried in Paisley Abbey.
 He was succeeded by his grandson, James Hamilton, 2nd Earl of Abercorn.